 The Network Slice Admission Control Function procedures are performed for an S-NSSAI which is subject to Network Slice Admission Control (NSAC) as described in TS 23.501 [2].

-Editor's note: It is FFS how the NSAC works in the roaming case.

 4.2.11.2 Number of UEs per network slice availability check and update procedure

 The number of UEs per network slice availability check and update procedure is to update (i.e. increase or decrease) the number of UEs registered with a S-NSSAI which is subject to NSAC.
 The AMF is configured with the information indicating which network slice is subject to NSAC.

+For roaming UEs, the AMF derives which network slice is subject to NSAC per UE subscription information.